Examples

 Note

-Setting usere-defined structured jet in the Python level is OK for light curve and spectrum calculation.
-However, it is not recommended for MCMC parameter fitting.
+Setting user-defined structured jet in the Python level is OK for light curve and spectrum calculation.
+However, it is not recommended for MCMC parameter fitting if you do care about the performance.
 The reason is that setting user-defined profiles in the Python level leads to a large overhead due to the Python-C++ inter-process communication.
 Users are recommended to set up the user-defined jet structure in the C++ level for MCMC parameter fitting for better performance.

 Radiation Processes